 For example, are you only selling locally in the United States and would like to expand globally?
 No problem!
-We support thousands of Sellers daily with just that :-) Your products arrive safely to 5 billion potential customers, and in most cases within 72 hours.
+We support thousands of Sellers daily with just that :-) Your products arrive safely to 5 billion potential customers.

 - Where does Gelato print locally?

 - Which countries does Gelato deliver to?

 - How much does shipping cost?